kcp-dev/enhancements/keps/components/init-agent/0004_init-agent.md

 * the agent can be run in a Kubernetes cluster alongside other workload
 * templating is supported before an object gets synched to the workspace
 * custom APIs are supported
-* allowing for workspace hierarchy creation is a plus, but not a must
+* allowing for workspace hierarchy

 ## High-Level Architecture